kairavb/30dc/README.md

-# 30dc
+# chef connect
-30 days challenge one !
+this project was created as part of 30dc challenge #1,
+that was to create and deploy a working full-stack project in 5 days!!

 frontend template by:- https://github.com/estevanmaito/windmill-dashboard
 founded on https://www.tailwindawesome.com/